 We are very interested in your thoughts as we continue to develop the ACC In-House Jobline to better serve your needs.
 If you have questions about ACC In-house Jobline, please call our helpdesk at: 1-888-491-8833 Ext.
 1125 (Extension Required).

-Excellent research, writing, and analytical skills required.
+Excellent legal research, writing, and analytical skills required.

-Analyze laws, regulations, court rules, policies and policy proposals.
+Familiarity with analyzing state and federal laws, regulations, court rules, policies and policy proposals.

 Support member sub-groups or advisory committees and coordinate with external constituencies